Split season: Nippon Professional Baseball

-Nippon Professional Baseball's (NPB) Pacific League (PL) employed a split season format once from 1973 to 1982.
+NPB's Pacific League (PL) employed a split season format once from 1973 to 1982.
 The PL hoped that the new format would significantly increase fan interest.
 The season was divided into two, 65-game halves.
 The two teams that won each half went on to play each other in a five-game playoff series.
 The winner of the series was named the PL champion and went on to play the Central League (CL) champion in the Japan Series.

 Playoff games under the split-season format were commercially successful and often played to sold out crowds, a rare occurrence during the Pacific League's regular season.
 The format, however, had several problems and criticisms.
 It allowed a team with only the third-best winning percentage for the full season to reach the playoffs and the Japan Series.
 The Seibu Lions' manager during the split-season format's final season, Tatsuro Hirooka, heavily criticized the playoff system for this reason.
 He believed teams could potentially abuse the format by focusing on the first half alone instead of the full season.
 Then, once a team became the first-half champion, it could rest players during the second half as their playoff berth had already been guaranteed.
 Another problem specific to the split-season format is that the playoff series was cancelled if one team won both half seasons.
 This occurred twice, in the 1976 and 1978 seasons.
 These issues led to the format being scrapped after ten years.

+Korea Baseball Organization

+KBO employed a split season format from 1982 to 1988.

+Chinese Professional Baseball League

+In CPBL, split seasons have been used since its establishment in 1990, excluded 1998 and 1999.

+1990-1995

+The two half-season winners were automatically play in the best-of-seven Taiwan Series; the one with the better full-season record gains home advantage.

+If the same team wins both halves, then they were directly crowned as the champion, and the Taiwan Series was not held.

+1996-2004

+The two half-season winners were automatically play in the best-of-seven Taiwan Series; the one with the better full-season record gains home advantage.

+If the same team wins both halves, they still have to play Taiwan Series against the next team with the best full-season record, but as compensation, they start the Taiwan Series with one-win advantage.